INRIA/scikit-learn-mooc/jupyter-book/tuning/parameter_tuning_module_intro.md

 parameters that can be given when creating an instance.
 Indeed, we used the default values chosen by scikit-learn.

-This parameters are called **hyperparameters**: they are parameters that are used to control the learning process, for instance the parameter `k` of the k-nearest neighbors.
-They should not be confused with the other parameters that are inferred during the training process and defined the model itself, for instance `coef_` for the linear models.
+These parameters are called **hyperparameters**: they are parameters used to control the learning process, for instance the parameter `k` of the k-nearest neighbors.
+They should not be confused with the other parameters that are inferred during the training process.
+These parameters define the model itself, for instance `coef_` for the linear models.

 In this module, we will first show that the hyperparameters have an impact on the performance of the model and that default values are not necessarily the